Guatemala-pygmy-Owl

 Guatemala Birds: Facts, Habitats, Species

-Guatemala inhabits 766 species of birds distributed in 83 families and 427 genera, with at least 35 of them geographically restricted from southern Mexico, Guatemala, El Salvador, and Honduras.
-These species are related to significant regions declared Endemic Bird Areas: the North American Pacific Slope and the North American Highlands.
+Guatemala is a birdwatcher’s paradise, boasting a vibrant array of 766 bird species spread across 83 families and 427 genera.
+At least 35 species of these birds are geographically confined to the regions encompassing southern Mexico, Guatemala, El Salvador, and Honduras.
+These species are predominantly found in two significant Endemic Bird Areas: the North American Pacific Slope and the North American Highlands.

-Mitochondrial DNA Research work during 2006 shows that Goldman’s warbler is not a subspecies of the Yellow-rumped Warbler but a species.
-So, we have a new endemic bird from Guatemala recognized by the IOC.
+Recent mitochondrial DNA research from 2006 revealed that Goldman’s warbler is not a subspecies of the Yellow-rumped Warbler but a species on its own, thereby adding a new endemic bird from Guatemala recognized by the International Ornithological Committee (IOC).

 Guatemala Endemic Regional Bird Areas by region